-This is the second volume of the four-volume course and if you haven’t already you can read my review of volume 1 and 2 over here:-
+This is the Third volume of the four-volume course and if you haven’t already you can read my review of volume 1 and 2 over here:-

 - VOLUME 1: HACKER’S EXPOSED